We are committed to making you happy.

 (and because happiness is contagious)

-There are many things that can make us unhappy on a daily basis – stress, being overwhelmed, pain, no time for ourselves… Yet we all know that when we take good care of ourselves, we are better able to be there for others, better able to meet the demands of our unique lives, and better able to enjoy our favorite pastimes.
+There are many things that can make us unhappy on a daily basis.
+Things like stress, being overwhelmed, pain, and having no time for ourselves can make it difficult to relax.
+Yet we all know that when we take good care of ourselves, we are better able to be there for others, better able to meet the demands of our unique lives, and better able to enjoy our favorite pastimes.
 In short, when we make time for a little self-care, we are much better at being happy.
 So why are we so bad at self-care?

 Join us in the happiness revolution!